WebProgramming-Fall-2024/Phase-1/README.md

 ---

 ### **Notes**
-- Project submission deadline is early November.
-- For questions about this phase, use the hashtag #phase1 in the Telegram group.
-- Create a maximum 5-minute video introducing the system (showing different pages, etc.).
 - You are not expected to reinvent the wheel 🙂, so using popular CSS libraries is allowed.
 However, if you implement creative designs without CSS libraries, you can earn bonus points.